-The two following results are well-known for regular Lorentzian metrics on $\R^2$, and the proofs respectively given in \cite[Proposition 3.42 and Corollary 3.44]{beem_global_1996} persist in our singular setting.
-We repeat below a quick version of these proofs, and refer to the above reference for more details. \begin{lemma} In a singular $\X$-surface homeomorphic to $\R^2$, a timelike curve intersects a given lightlike leaf at most once. \end{lemma} \begin{proof} We henceforth endow $\R^2$ with a singular $\X$-structure, and assume by contradiction the existence of a timelike curve intersecting a given lightlike leaf at least twice.
-It is well-known that timelike curves of regular Lorentzian manifolds are locally injective, and on the other hand it follows readily from our definition of a timelike curve $\sigma$ in a singular $\X$-surface that it is also locally injective at a singularity (since $\sigma^{-1}(\Sigma)$ is discrete).
-Hence timelike curves are locally injective (see also Fact \ref{fact-causalcurvesuniformlyLipschitz} below for an alternative proof), and it is thus easy to reduce the proof to the case of an injective timelike curve $\sigma\colon\intervalleff{a}{b}\to\R^2$ such that $\sigma(a)$ and $\sigma(b)$ belong to a leaf $F$ of the, say $\alpha$-foliation, and such that $\sigma\restreinta_{\intervalleoo{a}{b}}$ does not intersect $F$.
-Traversing $\sigma$ from $\sigma(a)$ to $\sigma(b)$ followed by the interval of $F$ from $\sigma(b)$ to $\sigma(a)$ defines a Jordan curve in $\R^2$, bounding a unique compact subset $E\subset\R^2$.
-Moreover since $\sigma$ is timelike, $\sigma(t_1)$ admits for any $t_1\in\intervalleoo{a}{b}$ a punctured neighbourhood in $\Falpha^{-}(\sigma(t_1))$ which is contained in $\Int(E)$, and the first point of $\Falpha^{-}(\sigma(t_1))$ contained in $\partial E$ is then necessarily of the form $\sigma(t_1')$ for some $t_1'\in\intervalleoo{t_1}{b}$ (the existence of $t_1'$ follows from the existence of foliated charts and from the compactness of $E$).
-From there we construct recursively $t_{n+1}=\frac{t_n+t'_n}{2}$, and using the same notations we obtain sequences $t_n,t_n'\in\intervalleoo{a}{b}$ converging to a same point $t_0\in\intervalleoo{a}{b}$ and such that $t_n<t_{n+1}<t'_{n+1}<t'_n$.
-Hence for $n$ big enough, $\sigma(\intervalleff{t_n}{t'_n})$ is contained in a normal convex neighbourhood $U$ of $\sigma(t_n)$, and $\sigma(t'_n)\in\Falpha(\sigma(t_n))\cap I^+_U(\sigma(t_n))$.
-But we have seen that $I^+_U(\sigma(t_n))$ is the open future timelike quadrant $U^+$, which does not contain any point of $\Falpha(\sigma(t_n))$.
-This contradiction concludes the proof. \end{proof}
+The following result is well-known for regular Lorentzian metrics on $\R^2$, and we give here a quick argument using the Haefliger-Reeb theorem on foliations of the plane. \begin{lemma} Let $F$ be a lightlike leaf of a singular $\X$-surface homeomorphic to $\R^2$.
+Then a timelike (respectively spacelike) curve, or a lightlike leaf distinct from $F$, intersects $F$ at most once. \end{lemma} \begin{proof} Let $\R^2$ be endowed with a singular $\X$-structure, and assume that $F$ is an $\alpha$-leaf.
+Since two distinct leaves of the same foliation obviously not meet, it is sufficient for lightlike foliations to prove the claim for a $\beta$-leaf.
+Let thus $\sigma\colon I\to\R^2$ be an injective and lightlike, or locally injective and timelike curve, defined on an interval $I\subset\R$.
+Denoting by $V$ the space of leaves of the $\alpha$-foliation of $\R^2$, $\sigma$ induces a continuous curve $\bar{\sigma}\colon I\to V$, which is strictly monotonous since $\sigma$ is locally injective and transverse to $\Falpha$.
+According to Haefliger-Reeb theorem \cite[Proposition 1 p.121]{haefliger_varietes_1957} (see \cite[Proposition 3 p.14]{haefliger_one_2022} for an english translation), $V$ is a $1$-dimensional (possibly non-Hausdorff) simply connected topological manifold, and therefore $\bar{\sigma}$ cannot be closed.
+This shows that $\sigma$ does not meet $F$ more than once, and concludes the proof of the lemma. \end{proof}